Political Science (POLS)

 Yearly Cycle: Annual.

 POLS 290.
-Honors Politics of the Global System.
+Honors Politics of the International System.
 3 Credit Hours.

-This honors course explores the current global political system.
+This honors course explores the current international political system.
 It examines major historical developments that shaped the actors and power distribution of the current system.
 Next, it explores competing international relations theories that attempt to explain the main motivations and realities guiding the behavior of actors in the system.
 Then, it focuses on contemporary issues with global implications.
 Subsequently, it examines recent and future challenges faced by particular key actors in the system as they attempt to shape the global system of the future.
 It concludes by returning to the system level to consider the prospects for global cultural clashes or peace through globalization.
 Students receiving credit for POLS 241/GLOB 241, Introduction to Global Politics, cannot receive credit for this class.
-This course is cross-listed with GLOB 290.

 Prerequisites: Honors Program